ermig1979/Synet/README.md

     /build/test_inference_engine -m convert -fm ie_model.xml -fw ie_weigths.bin -sm synet_model.xml -sw synet_weigths.bin

 Also it is used in order to compare performance and accuracy of OpenVINO and Synet frameworks.
+The current Synet and OpenVINO frameworks support only Inference Engine models version 10.
+The previous versions of Inference Engine models are supported in [legacy_2020](https://github.com/ermig1979/Synet/tree/legacy_2020) branch.
 There are several test scripts:

 * For manual testing you can use `./test.sh` (in the file you have to manually uncomment unit test that you need).